petermorlion/nitriq-npm/README.md

 ## Usage

 ```
-node index [queriesFile.nq] <assembly1.dll> <assembly2.dll> <assembly3.exe> <...> [resultsFile.html]
+var nitriq = require('nitriq-npm');

+nitriq.run({
+    queriesFile: 'customQueries.nq',
+    assemblies: ['assembly.dll', 'executable.exe'],
+    resultsFile: 'results.html'
+});
 ```

 ## Options

-There is no specific order to be respected.
-The file extension of the options is used to determine what kind of option it is.
-Options with other or no file extensions are ignored.

 ### queriesFile

-Specify a queries file (.nq file) or omit if you want to use the default file.
+A Nitriq queries file (.nq file).

+The default value is the queries.nq file that can be found in the `lib` folder.

 ### assemblies

-A list of assemblies (dll or exe), separated by spaces.
+An array of assemblies (dll or exe).

 ### resultsFile

-Specify the results file or omit if you want to use the default file (results.html).
+The location to store the results file.

+The default value is results.html and will be store at the root of your project.

 ## Disclaimer